-June to September, boast long, hot, and sunny days.
-Those looking to enjoy water sports such as scuba diving, snorkelling, kayaking and paddleboarding; or those looking to soak up the sun on Malta's beautiful beaches will have temps ranging from 28 to 32 degrees during the day and 22 to 24 degrees at night.
+June to September boast long, hot, and sunny days.
+Those looking to enjoy water sports such as scuba diving (Malta is considered the second-best diving destination in the world), snorkelling, kayaking and paddleboarding; or those looking to soak up the sun on Malta's beautiful beaches will have temps ranging from 28 to 32 degrees during the day and 22 to 24 degrees at night.

 July and August are considered the high season in Malta, when the temperatures are at their hottest.
 Expect higher hotel prices with higher temperatures.

-With temperatures averaging 18 and 25 degrees, Autumn is an ideal time to enjoy the beautiful landscape with hiking, cycling and rock climbing.
-Every October hosts the famous Rolex Middle Sea Race, which is a 606 nautical mile yacht race around the islands that shouldn't be missed!
+With temperatures averaging between 18 and 25 degrees, autumn is an ideal time to enjoy the beautiful landscape with hiking, cycling and rock climbing.

 If you plan to visit during December, January and February expect a cooler, but mild climate.
 Temperatures average from 10 to 17 degrees, with December being the warmest.
 It's a great way to escape the usual greyness of UK winters at a low price.
 Hotels during the winter months are on average 30% less than during the summer months.